neo-oink/mana-a-mana/README.md

 ## preparation

 #### minimal
-1. cut the paper in small, short stripes to be folded into small finger-size cones, fixed in place with tape and in number greater or equal to the number of kids times five\*
+1. cut the paper in small, short stripes to be folded into small finger-size cones, fixed in place with tape and in number greater or equal to the number of kids times five\*;
 #### ideal
-2. with the same approach of (1), assemble five big cones to be worn as hats by the five non-playing kids/adults
+2. with the same approach of (1), assemble five big cones to be worn as hats by the five non-playing kids/adults;
-3. paint the stones so to have five of every color for each table
+3. paint the stones so to have five of every color for each table.

-\*each kid should be able to hold all five different cones on the fingers of an hand at the same time
+\*each kid should be able to hold all five different cones on the fingers of an hand at the same time.

 ## goal of the game
 each faction tries to be the first one to have all its members to aquire all five different *mana*. mana is represented by the small paper cones of the corresponding color, to be worn as finger-hats on the fingers of one hand.